theakhandpatel/Chopper/README.md

 4. When a user accesses a short URL, the application looks up the short key in the database and redirects the user to the original long URL.

 ## Future Plans
-Currently, the project uses a simple in-memory array to store mappings between short keys and long URLs.
-In the future, this will be replaced with an SQLite database for better data persistence.
+Currently, the project uses a simple SQLite to store mappings between short keys and long URLs.
+In the future, this will be enhanced with REDIS as Cache Layer.

 ## Usage
 To run the project: